ChainSafe/lodestar/packages/light-client/README.md

 - `/eth/v1/beacon/light_client/bootstrap/{block_root}`
 - `/eth/v0/beacon/light_client/committee_root`

 System requirements are quite low so its possible to run a light client in the browser as part of a website.
-There are a few examples of this on github that you can use as reference, our [prover](https://chainsafe.github.io/lodestar/lightclient-prover/prover.md) being one of them.
+There are a few examples of this on github that you can use as reference, our [prover](https://chainsafe.github.io/lodestar/lightclient-prover/prover) being one of them.

 You can find more information about the light-client protocol in the [specification](https://github.com/ethereum/consensus-specs).

 ## Getting started

-- Follow the [installation guide](https://chainsafe.github.io/lodestar/) to install Lodestar.
+- Follow the [installation guide](https://chainsafe.github.io/lodestar/getting-started/installation) or [Docker install](https://chainsafe.github.io/lodestar/getting-started/installation/#docker-installation) to install Lodestar.
-- Quickly try out the whole stack by [starting a local testnet](https://chainsafe.github.io/lodestar/usage/local).
+- Quickly try out the whole stack by [starting a local testnet](https://chainsafe.github.io/lodestar/advanced-topics/setting-up-a-testnet).

 ## Light-Client CLI Example